 Salary Bands: What are they and why should you care?

 We all know that money matters.
 So it comes as no surprise that compensation and benefits are still the number one priority for job seekers.
 Despite this, many HR teams still don’t have a structured strategy in place for setting pay rates.
-This puts companies without structured policies are missing out, both in terms of attracting top talent and driving pay equity and transparency.
+And companies without these structures in place could be missing out in terms of both attracting top talent, and driving pay equity and transparency.

 The solution?
 Salary bands.